ngeklai/BADS7105-CRM-Analysis-and-Intelligence/Homework 06: Customer Segmentation/README.md

 As the result, this K-mean model listed 5 important features; CUST_LIFETIME, DURATION_FROM_LAST_PURCHASE, STD_MONTHLY_SPEND, STD_MONTHLY_VISIT, and AVG_MONTHLY_VISIT.
 ### 5. Result Analysis
 As K=3, I name these 3 clusters as Churn, Active, and Premium.
 By the density plots, I could explore the characteristics of each cluster the density plots as follow;
-* #Churn: One time purchase and not active for over 1 year.
+****Cluster "Churn":**** Customers of this cluster made only 1-time purchase, and are not active for over 1 year.
-*
+****Cluster "Active":**** Customers are still active within 3 months.
+They are not a frequent customer, or visit the supermarket less than 4 times a month.
+By each visit, they spend less than 300 USD.
+****Cluster "Premium":**** Customers come for shopping at least 4 times a month, and spend more than 300 USD per visit.
 ```python
 df_eda = df_cluster[['CLUSTER','TOTAL_SPEND','TOTAL_VISIT','AVG_MONTHLY_SPEND','STD_MONTHLY_SPEND','AVG_MONTHLY_VISIT',
                      'STD_MONTHLY_VISIT','MODE_BASKET_SIZE','CUST_LIFETIME','DURATION_FROM_FIRST_PURCHASE','DURATION_FROM_LAST_PURCHASE']]